 Cubic Zirconia Suitable Engagement Rings

 A CZ is not as durable as a diamond, sapphire, or ruby, and that means it is more likely to become scratched over time.
 But if you cannot budget a diamond or other very durable gem, an engagement ring set with a cubic zirconia could be a good alternative -- at least in the short term.
 Even if the stone gets scratched, it is inexpensive enough to replace without too much headache.

 Cubic zirconia works nicely when set into necklaces, earrings, bracelets, rings, and other jewelry that is not worn on a daily basis.

 Cubic zirconia itself can be cleaned in an ultrasonic jewelry cleaner, but consider the setting materials before you drop the jewelry into the tank and turn on the switch.
-Use a less intense method to clean CZ jewelry crafted from sterling silver or from plated metals -- dishwashing detergent and a very soft brush may be all it takes to remove film from the CZ and return its fire.
+Use a less intense method to clean CZ jewelry crafted from sterling silver or from plated metals -- dishwashing detergent and a very soft brush may be all it takes to remove the film from the CZ and return its fire.